-Chairperson - Mrs. Jennifer Geehrer
+Chairperson - Mr. Jay Wingard

 Modified Algebra Year 1 (0301): This is the first course of a two-year sequence leading to taking the Common Core Algebra Regents.
 This course will cover operations with monomials, polynomials and all types of first-degree equations and inequalities.
 The course also includes the study of sequences, statistics and coordinate geometry.
 Scientific calculators are required.
+Students will take Algebra after this course.
 (1.0 unit)